- We have nice animals friends who are fluffy and adorable and happy .

 05/30(or the 31 since you are in Japan right now.)/2016

-I thought you were (OMG kill me now for saying this) THE cutest Asian kid I had ever seen in my life, and I was down for the chase.
+I thought you were (OMG kill me now for saying this) the cutest kid I had ever seen in my life, and I was down for the chase.

 You ask me to make lists.

 I love this. (but you know I love making lists so it isn’t exactly work to me. )

 What we should do:

 - Go to every San Pellegrino 50 best restaurants in the world.

 - Take a bath – not too long of one, I hate being pruny